 Lorenzo Crippa

-My PhD thesis has investigated the international political economy of regulations against corporate corruption.
+My PhD thesis has investigated these themes in the case of the regulation of corporate corruption.
 I have studied the effects of anti-bribery regulations on companies’ foreign investment and portfolio performance.
 I showed that countries can leverage rules agreed-upon under the umbrella of international agreements to impose regulatory costs, thus deterring misconduct and pushing their regulatory reach beyond borders.
 I argued that, under international agreements, states can wield regulations against MNCs’ foreign crime by leveraging the very cross-border corporate networks that firms use to further criminal activity.
 I studied scope and limits of this regulatory strategy.

 My current research expands my interest on regulatory politics and the governance of MNCs beyond corporate bribery.
-I currently apply similar conceptual tools developed in my PhD to focus on environmental regulation and international climate negotiations.
+I currently apply similar conceptual tools developed in my PhD to focus on environmental regulation, corporate environmental behavior, and international climate negotiations.
 Methodologically, I apply computational methods for causal inference and text analysis to the study of regulatory politics and global governance.